What Is an Interface in C#?

 We can define an interface called

-to specify common behavior for all library items:interface ILibraryItem { string Title { get; set; } void CheckOut(string borrower); void Return(); }
+ILibraryItemto specify common behavior for all library items:interface ILibraryItem { string Title { get; set; } void CheckOut(string borrower); void Return(); }Now, let’s implement this interface for specific library items:

 Book:

-class Book : ILibraryItem { public string Title { get; set; } public void CheckOut(string borrower) { // Logic for checking out a book } public void Return() { // Logic for returning a book } }
+class Book : ILibraryItem { public string Title { get; set; } public void CheckOut(string borrower) { // Logic for checking out a book } public void Return() { // Logic for returning a book } }DVD:

 class DVD : ILibraryItem { public string Title { get; set; } public void CheckOut(string borrower) { // Logic for checking out a DVD } public void Return() { // Logic for returning a DVD } }